Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Pawnshop Loans

-A pawnshop can provide you with a fast cash loan collateralized by your property — cameras, electronics, jewelry, guns, collectibles, etc. All you do is walk in, fill out the paperwork, and collect your cash.
-Pawnbrokers don’t check your credit when you apply for a pawn loan.
+A pawnshop can provide a fast cash loan using your belongings as collateral, such as cameras, electronics, jewelry, guns, or collectibles.
+Just walk in, fill out the paperwork, and walk out with your cash.
+What’s great is that pawnbrokers don’t check your credit when you apply for a pawn loan.

 Pawnshop loans charge interest that can top 20% per month.
 The pawnbroker will attempt to sell your item if you don’t redeem your pawn ticket before it expires.